Living Heritage, Heritage Weekend

 - Dr Angela Campbell, “Performing Cultural Heritage: Authenticity and the Spirit of Rebellion” International Federation Theatre Research.
 FIRT/IFTR World Congress, University of Warwick, UK, 2014.

 - Dr Angela Campbell, Chrissie Smith and Amy Tsilemanis, “An exploration of the challenges of Living Heritage, an interdisciplinary collaboration between the University and City of Ballarat” Open Dialogue Conference, Federation University Australia, 2014.

-- Dr Angela Campbell, “Restoring the past: cultural heritage, pedagogy, sustainability and DYI Drag” Australasian Drama Studies Association, Victoria University, Wellington, NZ, 2015.
+- Dr Angela Campbell, “Restoring the past: cultural heritage, pedagogy, sustainability and DIY Drag” Australasian Drama Studies Association, Victoria University, Wellington, NZ, 2015.

 - Dr Rachael Hains-Wesson and Dr Angela Campbell, “What’s so unique?
 WIL with performing arts students”, WIL La Trobe University.

 - Dr Angela Campbell, “Postcards from Now: Reconfiguring the Cultural Heritage of Ballarat in Two Performances”, Cultural Studies Symposium, University of Ballarat, 2013.